 Person/Title | Pastor refers to the person (i.e. parish priest) | Reverend refers to the title of that person (i.e. parish priest) |

-Function/Occupation | Pastor can be considered as a function or occupation | Reverend can be considered as an honorable title |
+Function/Occupation | The pastor can be considered as a function or occupation | Reverend can be viewed as an honourable title |

-Attribute | Pastor does not denote any title being given to the head of the church | Reverend denotes a title for a priest of the Christian church |
+Attribute | The pastor does not denote any tag being given to the head of the church | Reverend distinguishes a title for a priest of the Christian church |

-Religion Type | Pastor is a term commonly associated with Christian religion | Reverend style may be used to refer to members of the priest in other religions |
+Religion Type | Pastor is a term commonly associated with the Christian religion | Reverend style may be used to refer to members of the priest in other religions |

-Origination | The word “Pastor” originated in the 14th century before the word reverend came into being | The word “reverend” originated in the 15th century i.e. after the word “Pastor” came into being |
+Origination | The word “Pastor” originated in the 14th century before the phrase reverend came into being | The word “reverend” originated in the 15th century, i.e. after the word “Pastor” came into being |

 What is Pastor?

-Pastor is derived from the Latin word Pastor meaning “shepherd”.
+Pastor is derived from the Latin word Pastor, meaning “shepherd”.
 This means “to lead to pasture”.

 The term “Pastor” was first used in the 14th century.